aedoardo1990/2nd_Project/README.md

 After writing the comment /*jshint esversion: 6*/ at the top of the file, almost all warnings disappeared.

-According to the final validation (image below) there 6 unused variables and one warning left.
+According to the final validation (image below) there are 6 unused variables and one warning left.
 I tried to the delete the mentioned variables from the script.js file but then the website was not working correctly.
-Therefore, I did not take further action.
+Therefore, I did not take delete them.

 <img src="./assets/images/readme-images/jshint-validator.png" width="575" height="280">

 ### Lighthouse testing